cfinke/Dropseeker/README.md

 Optional:

 ```
 --after [float]            Extract an additional __ seconds from after each match.
 --before [float]           Extract an additional __ seconds from before each match.
---exclude [string]        A search string that, if it matches text around the search result, will be excluded from the final results.
 --episode_dir [path]       The directory in which the episode directories are stored, if not in the default location.
 --extract                  Extract audio clips of each match.
 --help                     Show the usage instructions.
 --context [string]         Only consider a match if the full prefix + match + suffix also includes this string.
+--context_exclude [string] A search string that, if it matches text around the search result, will be excluded from the final results.
 --output_dir [path]        The directory in which to store the extracted audio clips.
 --limit [int]              Stop searching entirely after finding this many total matches.
 --limit_per_episode [int]  Stop searching an episode after finding this many matches in it.
 --match [string]           Only check episodes that include this string in their filename.
+--min_duration [float]     If extracting audio, only extract a clip if it will be at least this long.
 --podcast [string]         Only search transcripts from podcasts that include this string in their title.
 --prefix_words [int]       Show this many words before the matching string in the text search results.
 --suffix_words [int]       Show this many words after the matching string in the text search results.
 --transcript_dir [path]    The directory in which the transcript directories are stored, if not in the default location.
 ```

 Default Options